 Now God save the queen!
 While the people I teach,

-For all the media hoopla and the pain endured by King George III the current fate of the Hastings Diamond is unknown, disappearing after the scandal.
-There is some faction that believes it may have been the central stone in the Westminster tiara.
+For all the media hoopla and the pain endured by King George III the current fate of the Hastings Diamond is unknown, having disappeared after the scandal.
+There is some faction that believes it may have become the central stone in the Westminster tiara.
 The round brilliant diamond featured in the center of the Westminster tiara weighed only 32.20 carats.
 Harry Winston purchased the tiara in 1959 from Sotheby’s and he re-cut the stone to 26.77 carats and sold it to a private client.
 The diamond resurfaced, again for sale, in 1970.
 Because of the vast discrepancy in the size of the diamond from the tiara and the reported weight of the Hastings, we can never be absolutely sure that this is the Hastings diamond.